thousandbrainsproject/tbp.tbs_sensorimotor_intelligence/monty/configs/README.md

 *Due to ViT model comparison.

-The main output measure is accuracy and FLOPs as a function of `x_percent threshold` and whether hypothesis testing was used or not.
+The main output measure is accuracy and FLOPs as a function of whether hypothesis testing was used or not.

 ## Pretraining Experiments
 `pretraining_experiments.py` defined pretraining experiments that generate models